Labo-Lacourse/stepmix/README.md

 Latent Class Analysis
 ==============================
+*This project is currently in development and a stable release is expected sometime during summer 2022.*

 A Python package for multi-step estimation of latent class models with measurement and structural components.
 The package can also be used to fit mixture models with various observed random variables.
-Largely based on this [2018 work by Bakk & Kuha](https://pubmed.ncbi.nlm.nih.gov/29150817/).
+Largely based on [Bakk & Kuha, 2018](https://pubmed.ncbi.nlm.nih.gov/29150817/).

 # Install
 You can install this repo directly with pip, preferably in a virtual environment :